VPGTrans/VPGTrans/README.md

   - [License](#license)

 ## Introduction

+While developing a new vision-language LLM (VL-LLM) by pre-training on tremendous image-text pairs from scratch can be exceedingly resource-consuming, connecting an existing LLM with a comparatively lightweight visual prompt generator (VPG) becomes a feasible paradigm.
+However, further tuning the VPG part of the VL-LLM still suffers from indispensable computational costs.

-We develop a VPGTrans framework for transferring visual prompt generator (VPG) across LLMs to build VL-LLMs.
+In this project, we develop a VPGTrans framework for transferring VPG across LLMs to build VL-LLMs at significantly lower cost.
-The GPU hours can be reduced over 10 times and the training data can be reduced to around 10%, like:
+The GPU hours can be reduced over 10 times and the training data can be reduced to around 10%:
 [![demo](figs/cost.png)](https://github.com/VPGTrans/VPGTrans)

-Our framework consists of two stages:
+VPGTrans comprises two stages of training:
 [![demo](figs/VPGTrans.png)](https://github.com/VPGTrans/VPGTrans)

-The most exciting thing is that VPGTrans enable us to **customize new VL-LLMs with newly released LLMs**.
+The most exciting thing is that VPGTrans enables to **customize new VL-LLMs with newly released LLMs**.
-For example, we release a **VL-LLaMA and VL-Vicuna**.
+In this project, we release two novel VL-LLMs via our VPGTrans, including **VL-LLaMA** and **VL-Vicuna**.

+### VL-LLaMA
+We customize a **VL-LLaMA**, a multimodal version LLaMA by transferring the BLIP-2 OPT-6.7B to LLaMA via VPGTrans.
-The performance of VL-LLaMA looks like:
+The performance of **VL-LLaMA** is summarized as follow:
 <div>
   <a><img src="./figs/performance.png" width = "500" height = "200" alt="" align=left /></a>
   <br><br><br><br><br><br><br><br><br>
 </div>

+### VL-Vicuna
+We also build a GPT-4-like multimodal chatbot, **VL-Vicuna**, based on the Vicuna LLM.
-Checkout the image for our demo of VL-Vicuna:
+Checkout our demo of VL-Vicuna:
 [![demo](figs/online_demo.png)](https://ee569fe29733644a33.gradio.live)